luissilva1044894/Pyrez/README.md

 ### License
 This project is provided under the MIT License, which you can view in [`LICENSE.md`](./LICENSE "Pyrez · License").
 You can do what you want with the code and, where possible, attribute back to the [GitHub page](https://github.com/luissilva1044894/Pyrez "Pyrez · Github repository").

-All information obtained is provided by Hi-Rez Studios' API and is thus their property.
-According to Section 11a of the [`API Terms of Use`](https://www.hirezstudios.com/wp-content/themes/hi-rez-studios/pdf/api-terms-of-use-agreement.pdf "Hi-Rez Studios' API · Terms of Use"), you must attribute any data provided as below.
+All information obtained is provided by Hi-Rez Studios API and is thus their property.
+According to Section 11a of the [`API Terms of Use`](https://www.hirezstudios.com/wp-content/themes/hi-rez-studios/pdf/api-terms-of-use-agreement.pdf "Hi-Rez Studios API · Terms of Use"), you must attribute any data provided as below.

 > Data provided by Hi-Rez. © 2019 Hi-Rez Studios, Inc. All rights reserved.